oroinc/documentation/bundles/commerce/WebsiteElasticSearchBundle/synonym-management.rst

 Synonym Management
 ==================

+.. hint:: The feature is available since OroCommerce Enterprise v5.0.6.
+To check which application version you are running, see the :ref:`system information <system-information>`.

 This feature allows setting search synonyms to be applied during the full-text search in the storefront.
 Full-text search is used in many places, for example, during the global search.